peer-open-source/xara-docs/source/user/manual/material/ndMaterials/PressureIndependentMultiYield.rst

 During the application of gravity load (and static loads if any), material behavior is linear elastic.
 In the subsequent dynamic (fast) loading phase(s), the stress-strain response is elastic-plastic (see MATERIAL STAGE UPDATE below).
 Plasticity is formulated based on the multi-surface (nested surfaces) concept, with an associative flow rule.
 The yield surfaces are of the Von Mises type.

-The command to create the material object is:

 .. admonition:: function

    nDmaterial PressureIndependMultiYield $tag $nd $rho $refShearModul $refBulkModul $cohesi $peakShearStra <$frictionAng=0. $refPress=100. $pressDependCoe=0. $noYieldSurf=20 <$r1 $Gs1 …> >